 - To encourage folklorists in the academy to accept an arranged, housed, accessible collection as a created work, providing credit towards tenure.

 - To support the creation of archives in public or private arts and cultural programs that collect data.

 - To review and analyze the current state of bibliographic control in folklore and ethnomusicology, relating to cataloging and reference tools in all media, ongoing indexing projects such as the Journal of American Folklore Index, the International Folklore Bibliography, and the MLA Folklore Bibliography.

-The Section has a listserv for discussions of archival and library issues relating to folklore.
-The listserv address is [email protected].
-To be added to the listserv, please email Andy Kolovos.
 For any other questions or additional information, please contact the section convener, Mary Manning.
 The Section awards two prizes on an every-other-year basis: the Brenda McCallum Prize (even years) for a work that contributes to the goal of improving archival care and access to folklore collections, and the Polly Grimshaw Prize (odd years) for the support of folklore or ethnomusicology projects with a significant connection to libraries and/or archives.